USI-MSDE-SA-2022/software-architecture-model-tommi27/src/sa/model/index.md

 Is: Website/Web Application

 That: Allows users to find links to access a product directly on the seller's website
-      as well as being able to post about or sell their own products
+      as well as being able to post about or sell their own products and, if a user is selling their own product, allow interested users to contact the seller via an integrated direct messaging tool

 Unlike: Google shopping or ebay, the idea is to combine the best of both competitors and allow
         for a platform to help users find what they require to purchase both through